spiffdev/help-pages/pages/12.developer/04.print-server/docs.md

 10. Verify the PDF is as expected.

 ## Configruation Settings
+The print server is configured with XML and is found in the App.config file.
+The following is an incomplete list of the configuration items that are avaiable.

 |name|value|notes|
 |----|----|----|
 |location|string|The id of the spiff location.
 This should be set from within the hub|